kuadrat/data-slicer/paper.md

 # Summary

-\ds\ is a \py\ package that contains several functions and classes which provide modular \qt~\cite{company00qt,00riverbank} widgets, tools and utilities for the visualization of three-dimensional (3D) datasets.
+data-slicer is a python package that contains several functions and classes which provide modular Qt~\cite{company00qt,00riverbank} widgets, tools and utilities for the visualization of three-dimensional (3D) datasets.
 These building blocks can be combined freely to create new applications.
-Some of these building blocks are used within the package to form a graphical user interface (GUI) for three-dimensional (3D) data visualization and manipulation: the Python Image Tool (PIT).
+Some of these building blocks are used within the package to form a graphical user interface (GUI) for 3D data visualization and manipulation: the Python Image Tool (PIT).

 ## PIT
 PIT consists of a number of dynamic plot figures which allow browsing through